AthenaJS/athenajs/GETTING_STARTED.md

 The game describes your game:

  - its size
- - where it will be displayed into the dom
+ - where it will be displayed into the DOM

 To create a game you simple create a Game instance: